Soundtrack SDK | Docs

 Introduction

-The SDK is available for selected partners.
-If you’re interested in becoming one, please reach out to sdk@soundtrackyourbrand.com (applications currently open for opportunities of more than 5000 locations).
+The Soundtrack SDK makes it possible to play music from Soundtrack on your platform.
+It is available for selected partners with potential for over 5000 locations.
+If you’re interested in becoming one, please reach out to sdk@soundtrackyourbrand.com.

 Requirements